Ginger Compress Aids in Healing

 The water at this point should be just below boiling point.
 Place the ball into the pot and allow it to soak in the water without boiling for about 5 minutes.

-The tissues of the walls of the intestine begin to receive clean, revitalized blood (if we have also changed our way of eating, and it has to emphasized the ginger compress is a waste of time if we do not).
+The tissues of the walls of the intestine if you are using it there to relieve digestive problems.
+The tissues begin to receive clean, revitalized blood (if we have also changed our way of eating, and it has to emphasized the ginger compress is a waste of time if we do not).
 The intestines become revitalized, leading to regeneration of the tissues and restoration of their proper, harmonious function.
+In these images here you can see me administering a compress on a students kidneys.

 Never apply a ginger compress when a high fever is present.
 As the compresses are very contractive (yang) they are hot applications therefore should not be used on a dense area of the body such as the brain.

-There are many other home remedies, medicinal teas and 200 delicious recipes in my book ‘Macrobiotics for all Seasons’ available on my website www.marlenewatsontara.com
+There are many other home remedies, medicinal teas and 200 delicious recipes in my book ‘Macrobiotics for all Seasons’ available worldwide on amazon.
+The body is a self healing organism, eat well, hydrate and exercise for good energy and vitality.

 In good health,